The Quantization Trap: Breaking Linear Scaling Laws in Multi-Hop Reasoning

 The mechanical cause is isolated in Panel B. At the 0.6B parameter scale, $\tau_{\text{comp}}$ becomes negligible.
 At the 0.6B scale, the actual matrix math is so minimal that it finishes within the GPU's fixed latency floor for kernel dispatch \citep{pope2023}.
 So the de-quantization overhead ($\tau_{\text{cast}}$) becomes the absolute dominant factor in the execution pipeline \citep{zhao2024atom} On the A100, the \textit{Casting Overhead Ratio ($COR$)} for 8-bit logic reaches an astounding 2.74, meaning the system spends nearly $3\times$ more energy emulating precision than performing deduction.

 This results in the energy anomaly seen in Panel C, where the 8-bit model consumes over $1700$J per query: a 400\% increase over the FP16 baseline.
-These results prove that for small-scale reasoners (e.g., Qwen3-0.6B), the industry-standard "smaller-is-better" heuristic is not just sub-optimal, but physically irrational.
+These results prove that for small-scale reasoners (e.g., Qwen3-0.6B), the industry-standard "smaller-is-better" heuristic is not just sub-optimal, but \textit{counterproductive.}

 \textbf{Scaling law breaking of Qwen-3 (0.6B) reasoning on MathQA data.}To verify if higher logical complexity further compounds the hardware-level tax, we transition the ultra-thin Qwen-3 (0.6B) to the MathQA benchmark, subjecting its minimal parameter footprint to significantly deeper deductive chains.